alomarhw/srcVul/README.md

 - We recommend using the **Python version**, as it is easier to execute and is the most up-to-date implementation.
   Please follow the instructions provided in the [VectorOperations_Python README](VectorOperations_Python/README.md).

-- Alternatively, you can also use the **C# solution** by following the instructions provided in the [VectorOperations/SlicingVector_Generator README](VectorOperations/SlicingVector_Generator/README.md).
+- Alternatively, you can also use the **C# solution** by following the instructions provided in the [VectorOperations README](VectorOperations/README.md).

 ---